.ss

 Before the independence of South Sudan, the applicable domain was .sd, Sudan's top-level Internet domain.

-Registration of .ss domain names launched in three phases starting June 1, 2020, with general availability starting September 1, 2020.
+Registration of .ss second-level domain names launched in three phases starting 1 June 2020, with general availability starting 1 September 2020.
+In July 2024 the registry announced registration directly under .ss would open for all applicants on 1 November 2024.

-Second-level domains
+Structure

-There also exist a number of second-level domains:
+Registration is possible under the following: